 - who has been in local authority care for 1 day or more recorded as both eligible for FSM in the last 6 years and as being looked after (or as having left local authority care)

-The strategy for the use of pupil premium is reviewed in September of each year to measure the progress towards our intended outcomes and ensure that we are meeting needs appropriately.
+The three year plan for pupil premium is reviewed in September of each year to measure the progress towards our intended outcomes and ensure that we are meeting needs appropriately.